openvinotoolkit/datumaro/docs/pascal_voc_user_manual.md

 The Pascal VOC dataset is available for free download [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit)

-There are two ways to create datumaro project and add Pascal VOC dataset to it
+There are two ways to create Datumaro project and add Pascal VOC dataset to it:

 ``` bash
 datum import --format voc --input-paath <path/to/dataset>